 Why is Carbon Monoxide so important?

 The short answer is that CO2 awareness is a matter of life and death.
-CO2 is tops when ranking leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Waldorf homeowner.
+CO2 is tops when ranking leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Serious poisoning takes place from intaking large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 How to protect your family from carbon monoxide?

 - If you don’t have a CO2 detector in your home, get one right away.
-You can contact A-PLUS Service Experts Heating & Air Conditioning to purchase one today.
+You can contact A-PLUS Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.